8.

 10.

-A jump that uses a drop, which is common at the exit or entrance to the course from the forest road.
-An example of jumping across the course.
-When there is not much head, it is better to fly sideways like this to secure a little more head.
+A jump using a drop is common at the entrance or exit to a course from a forest road.
+An example of a jump that cuts straight across the course.
+When there is not much of a drop, jumping straight across like this will ensure a slightly larger drop.

-pattern that approaches along the Attention Before dropping in from a fallen tree, it is good to create a feeling like this.
-“Jumping while turning your upper body in the direction of travel will help you maintain your balance in the air.”
+Approach along the course and jump off at an angle.
+It's a good idea to get a feel for it like this before dropping in from a fallen tree.
+"Jumping with your upper body facing the direction of travel will help you maintain your balance in the air."

 Riding tips (Tips!)